Joefb/me/zet/20220512024133/README.md

 This could lead to security issues.
-I was not surprised the previous owner did not reset the device but I was very surprised the thrift store who is a major chain did not a policy in place to reset the device while testing it.
+I was not surprised the previous owner did not reset the device but I was very surprised the thrift store who is a major chain did not have a policy in place to reset the device while testing it.

 This peaked my curiosity about other pre owned IoT devices.
 I have picked up quite a few more and will do further testing.